mildlydiverting/techworksforus/src/pages/about.md

 She has taught digital production skills for Syracuse University, the National Film and Television School and the Arts Marketing Association amongst others, and has written and spoken widely.
 She is a mentor for leading Tech for Good accelerator Bethnal Green Ventures and has mentored for the National Lottery Heritage Fund.
 For more details [visit her own website at www.marthahenson.com](http://www.marthahenson.com).

+## About This Site

+This website is built to be as carbon efficient as possible.
+It minimises power use both server side, and on your device.
+You can (find out more about how and why we built this way on our blog)[/posts/living-our-values-2022-11-17/].
+The site was built by [Kim Plowright](https://www.mildlydiverting.com), and is adapted from the [Hylia theme](https://hylia.website) for [11ty](https://www.11ty.dev).
+The homepage pattern is used under a CC-By 4.0 license from [HeroPatterns/Steve Schoger]( https://heropatterns.com).